 1. Shoulder, Neck, or Back Pain

 Your breasts may be located on your chest, but they directly affect your shoulders, neck, and back.
-If you have large breasts, the excess weight will pull your chest forward, placing stress and tension on the shoulders, neck, and your spinal column.
+If you have large breasts, the excess weight will pull your chest forward, placing stress and tension on the shoulders, neck, and spinal column.

 You may be surprised to learn what size breast cup can lead to this chronic pain.
 For example, even a D-cup or higher can place an enormous amount of tension on the chest, shoulders, neck, and back, leading to chronic pain that affects your daily life.